BiAPoL/blog/ryan_savill/03_background_subtraction/readme.md

-Now that we can generate the structuring element we can use the tophat filter in scikit image on our max projection:
+Now that we can generate the structuring element we can use the top-hat filter in scikit image on our maximum projection image:

 ```python